wildwyss/ip5-usertests/README.md

 ### Test
 1. Follow and solve the TODO items in `userTests.js`.
 2. Fill in the [anonymous survey](https://forms.gle/nt5bjjSaXbuGW5fJA) about your experience using this library.

+_Note_: This framework uses es6 modules.
+Therefore you need to start a local dev server.